an intro to japanese style acupuncture

 -In Japanese style Acupuncture the needles are very thin and inserted superficially, and in some instances, they are not inserted at all.
 There is usually no manipulation of the needle, but instead the practitioner waits until he/she feels the Qi (energy) arrive.
 Each treatment will begin with contact needling at specific points to build up a person's constitution.
 For Japanese practitioners, the most energetic and influential aspects of Qi are at the surface of the body (which then goes internally into the organs when we sleep at night).
 This gentle needling technique is great for highly sensitive people (HSP's).

 -Every person is born with a constitutional deficiency of one of the main yin organ systems.
 We look at different characteristics and features of the individual to help us assess what the constitutional deficiency is and how it led to the current state of imbalance and dis-ease.
 The main yin organs that a person could be constitutionally deficient in are: Spleen, Lung, Kidney, & Liver (the Heart is also a main yin organ, but we believe if a disease progresses to a deficient Heart, it is only in the very late stage of life, as the Heart is the governor of the body).
 For example, if your weak link is the Lung, then you might suffer from chronic bouts of bronchitis or asthma.
 Another characteristic of someone who is a Lung deficient constitution is a lot of body hair, as the Lungs control the opening and closing of the pores, so when this function is weaker to begin with, the body makes up for it with extra hair to protect the skin and keep the body warm.
-A treatment will begin with contact needling at specific points help to build up this weak link.
+A treatment will begin with contact needling at specific points to help to nourish this weak link.

 2. A Strong Emphasis on Intuition & Touch